How to Buy a Real Pashmina

 Is Pashmina Legal?

 The manufacturing of shahtoosh is banned worldwide, and in India it is illegal to even own a shahtoosh shawl.
-The manufacture of shahtoosh continues, but it is highly illegal.
+However, the illegal manufacturing continues.
 Once in a while I come across a news story about the busting of a shahtoosh ring.

 Under no circumstances purchase a shahtoosh.
 Not only is it unethical, you could also get into very serious trouble with Indian authorities.